 Finding the perfect career path to embark on is a goal that many people dream of achieving.
-A famous saying argues, “choose a job you love and never work a day in your life”.
+A famous saying argues, “Choose a job you love and never work a day in your life.”
 Your dream job may take a while, and it is likely to involve some trial and error.
-Nevertheless, you can get a better idea of what career is suited to your personality type thanks to the Myer Briggs test.
+Nevertheless, you can get a better idea of what career is suited to your personality type thanks to the Myers-Briggs test.

-Great jobs for ESFJs include a museum curator or office manager; they look for harmony in the workplace and love socialising.
+Great jobs for ESFJs include a museum curator or office manager; they look for harmony in the workplace and love socializing.

 This personality will value intensity and creativity, which bodes well for an artist, photographer, or copywriter.

-ESFPs are driven by excitement and socialising so they could truly shine as an event planner, entertainer, or even flight attendant.
+ESFPs are driven by excitement and socializing, so they could truly shine as an event planner, entertainer, or even flight attendant.

 The ENFP meaning typically depicts an extraordinarily intuitive and highly individualistic being, who would suit a job like a news anchor, musician or editor.

-Potential job choices for INTJs include practical thinking and strategising.
+Potential job choices for INTJs include practical thinking and strategizing.
 Consider something like a financial advisor, musical performer, or teacher.

 ENFJs are considered idealistic yet very ethical.
 They could enjoy working in human resources, public relations, or as an art director.